wholepersonproject/wpp-table-experiments/README.md

 - AS present in WPP and HRA kg
 - AS present in WPP but missing in HRA kg

+> If we consider only Where EffectorScale == "Tissue"
 > Unique AS IDs: 177

 > Unique AS IDs present in ASTCB: 121